yanuarprtama/yanuarprtama.github.io/_sources/intro.md

-# Welcome to My Jupyter Notebook
+# 21-190 Yanuar Pratama Dicha Putra yanuarprtamadp@gmail.com

 Hello,this is my little jupyter notebook journal that i have make from data mining course.
 My Name Yanuar Pratama, Im student of Informatics Engineering from Trunojoyo University. the reason I made this is because it is the assignment of the lecture, with a data mining course. please enjoy hehehe...